panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 `greetFunc` is the same function as `world.greet`.
 But when invoked as *regular function* `greetFunc()`, `this` inside `greet()` isn't equal to the `world` object, but rather to the global object (in a browser this is `window`).

 I name expressions like `greetFunc = world.greet` *separating a method from its object*.
-When later invoking the separated method `greetFunc()` would make `this` equal to global object.
+When later invoking the separated method `greetFunc()` would make `this` equal to the global object.

 Separating a method from its object can take different forms: